WalletScrutiny/WalletScrutinyCom/_hardware/thingyfy.nxtringcrypto.md

 ## Background

 The Thingyfy NXT Crypto Ring was launched on [Kickstarter](https://www.kickstarter.com/projects/thingyfyio/nxt-ring-your-digital-self-at-hand/description) on May 22, 2019.
-Out of its target of $50,000 HKD, it was able to raise $341,798 HKD from 606 backers.
+Out of its target of $50,000 HKD, it was able to raise $341,798 from 606 backers.

 The device is a ring of various metal constituents.
 It is equipped with NFC which allows it to interface with a mobile app.

-There are numerous complaints associated with the product so much so that it's continued existence is put into question.
+There are numerous complaints associated with the product so much so that its continued existence is put into question.

 ## Critical Reviews

-These are the comments from Kickstarter.com
+These are the comments from Kickstarter.com.

 > [Jake](https://www.kickstarter.com/projects/thingyfyio/nxt-ring-your-digital-self-at-hand/comments?comment=Q29tbWVudC0zNjEyMTEzMQ%3D%3D)<br>
    March 22, 2022 <br>
        Has anyone had any luck attempting to contact Thingyfy or reprogramming their rings?
+>
 > [ernest burks iii](https://www.kickstarter.com/projects/thingyfyio/nxt-ring-your-digital-self-at-hand/comments?comment=Q29tbWVudC0zNTcyNDYxMw%3D%3D)<br>
    February 18, 2022 <br>
        The middle fell out of my ring twice.
 I tried gluing it.
 But did not work.
 Don't know how it was secured in the center of the ring.
 Had to dispose of the center because it would never work again with a DIY fix
+>
 > [David Pinchbeck](https://www.kickstarter.com/projects/thingyfyio/nxt-ring-your-digital-self-at-hand/comments?comment=Q29tbWVudC0zMjkwNjQzMQ%3D%3D)<br>
    May 25, 2021 <br>
        I was taking my ring off the other day and the NFC section came off the ring, can someone please contact me..... no support on the website and this appears to be the only way to get something out there. thanks